nwalsh1995/min-jws/README.md

 an attempt at minimally fulfilling the requirements of RFC 7515 while maintaining extensibility for client programs.

 # requirements
-the following functionality must be passed in from clients using this library:
+the following functionality must be passed in from clients using this library.

+## Consuming

 	* the full jws as `bytes`
 	* a callable that validates the JOSE header according to your requirements